 Luckily, a friendly Berber driving by slowed down and offered us assistance.
 We rambled on in French about what had happened.
 He dutifully drove us back to Marrakesh in his very retro car.
 The car walls were lined with purple fur with gold bells jingling from the rooftop, and the seats were covered in zebra patterns.
 I still giggle when I think back on that road trip adventure.

-The next morning in Marrakesh, we strolled through the Yves St. Laurent Gardens.
+The next morning we did some of the best things to do in Marrakesh and strolled through the Yves St. Laurent Gardens.
 Afterward, we stuffed all our new souvenirs into our bags and with a tinge of sadness and gratitude, we headed to the airport.
 I hope Morocco never loses its magic.
 May we meet again!